Azure/k8s-actions/k8s-set-context/README.md

     k8s-secret: '<service account token>' # token value from the result of the below script
   id: login
 ```

+Use secret (https://developer.github.com/actions/managing-workflows/storing-secrets/) in workflow for kubeconfig or k8s-values.

 PS: `kubeconfig` takes precedence (i.e. kubeconfig would be created using the value supplied in kubeconfig)

 ## Steps to get Kubeconfig of a K8s cluster: